nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 589
 00:36:12,721 --> 00:36:16,290
-[SPEAKER_05]: get on the phone with Ethernet team, that's not going to work, right?
+[SPEAKER_05]: get on the phone with Ethan and team, that's not going to work, right?

 590
 00:36:16,310 --> 00:36:17,500